-- Responsibility: Eugene Burger/ Michelle McClure - R16: PMEL will entertain the formation of a "data team" with its core members from the data group and additional members from each research group.
-This data team will identify data needs/issues common to the lab and those unique to individual research groups, and to design systematic approaches to meet the lab's data needs.
+- R16: PMEL will entertain the formation of a "data team" with its core members from the data group and additional members from each research group.
+This data team will identify data needs/issues common to the lab and those unique to individual research groups, and to design systematic approaches to meet the lab's data needs. - Dates: Ongoing.
+To fully understand the scope of needs, the first step is to consolidate all saildrone data from different deployments funded by different programs. - Responsibility: Eugene Burger/Chidong Zhang

-Dates: FY 21

-Responsibility: Eugene Burger/Chidong Zhang